 More than just one of the five senses, the eyes are heavily relied upon to communicate, work, and get around every day.
 It's important to have regular eye exams for vision stays in good shape for years to come.

-Dr. Alexandra Anna Pietraszkiewicz, MD graduated from University of Connecticut School of Medicine in 2019.
+Dr. Alexandra Pietraszkiewicz, MD graduated from University of Connecticut School of Medicine in 2019.
 She completed residency at Sinai Hospital of Baltimore.
 She has a state license in North Carolina.

 Medical School: University of Connecticut School of Medicine (2019)